-Applied color psychology is a system based on art, science, and psychology that removes the subjective nature usually given to making design choices.
-This tool gives creatives, business owners, and entrepreneurs confidence knowing that they are sending the intended messages with their design choices.
+Design psychology is a 4-group system based on art, science, and psychology that removes the subjective nature usually given to making design choices.
+Each of the 4 groups is associated with specific personality types which correspond to colors and design elements.
+This framework gives creatives, business owners, and entrepreneurs confidence knowing that they are sending the intended messages with their design choices.

 Color Influences Many Areas of Our Lives

 Each of the eleven main colors has positive and negative aspects that we instinctively recognize.
 These aspects transcend demographics - they are innate.